rheslip/DaisySP_Teensy/README.md

 DaisySP consists mostly of code collected from other projects - Csound, Soundpipe, and Mutable Instruments eurorack modules.
 DaisySP is quite similar to Soundpipe but much better written and documented.
 I ported Soundpipe first and then realized DaisySP is much better.

 DaisySP uses floating point for all DSP operations and as such will run slowly on the Teensy 3.x - this has not been tested.
-On a Teensy 4.x each DaisySP function call consumes roughly 1% of the CPU so you could create a polyphonic synth with 10 oscillators, 10 envelope generators and 10 filters and still have lots of CPU left.
+On a Teensy 4.x most DaisySP functions (oscillators, envelope generators etc) consume roughly 1% of the CPU so you could create a polyphonic synth with 10 oscillators, 10 envelope generators and 10 filters and still have lots of CPU left.
+The physical modelling functions use quite a lot of CPU.
 The sine oscillator uses up more CPU since its implemented as a trig function.
 DaisySP has antialiased polyblep oscillators which are quite CPU efficient - much better than the simplistic and noisy waveform generators in the Teensy Audio library.

 This implementation adds a DaisySP Teensy Audio synth object to the Teensy Audio library.
 An Audio Library synth object has no inputs and it outputs a single stream of audio samples.
 The library currently supports only one instance of a DaisySP object - more may be possible but I'm not good enough with C++ to figure it out.
 The simplest setup is a DaisySP object to the Teensy Audio Shield object which is set up like this: